Effects of dark boson mediated feeble interaction between dark matter (DM) and quark matter on $f$-mode oscillation of DM admixed quark stars: Summary and Conclusion

 Firstly, we looked into the structural properties of DMSQSs.
 The EoS of DMSQSs softens with both massive and higher population of fermionic DM and as a result, we obtain massive DMSQS configurations with larger radius for lower values of $m_{\chi}$ and ${k_F}_{\chi}$.
 This is because the presence of DM makes the star more compact and this compactness is further individually enhanced by heavier and dense population of fermionic DM.
 Overall, very compact and massive DMSQS configurations, that not only satisfy the constraints from PSR J0740+6620 on the mass-radius relation of compact stars but also the mass of the secondary component of GW190814, are achieved.
 Many of the DMSQS configurations also satisfy the various recent observational and astrophysical constraints from GW170817, the NICER experiment for PSR J0030+0451, and HESS J1731-347.

 The prominent non-radial $f$-mode frequencies of the DMSQSs are calculated by considering the general relativistic Cowling approximation.
 By obtaining the $f$-modes as a function of stellar mass, compactness and tidal deformability, we have studied in detail how the presence of DM and its interaction with SQM affect the $f$-mode spectra.
 We have found that the $f$-mode frequencies of DMSQSs, which are largely populated with massive DM fermions, are higher compared to that of the no-DM scenario (SQSs).
 We also obtained that the fundamental $f$-mode oscillations are more sensitive to the variations in Fermi momentum of DM ${k_F}_{\chi}$, than to the changes in its mass $m_\chi$.
 Thus the presence and interaction of DM with SQM has profound impact on the structural and oscillation properties of the DMSQSs.
 We conclude that the presence of massive DM of higher density resulted in comparatively less massive, but very compact DMSQSs with larger $f$-mode oscillation frequencies.
 An empirical relation between the $f$-modes and the average density $\bar{\rho}=\sqrt{\bar{M}/\bar{R}^3}$ was also determined and we found that the linear fit for DMSQSs differ significantly from the earlier works.
-We also estimated relations between the mass-scaled angular frequency $\omega M$ with the compactness $C$.
+We also estimated relations between the mass-scaled angular frequency $\omega M$ with the compactness $C$ and tidal deformability $\Lambda$.
 It was observed that $\omega M$ varies universally with $C$ for DMSQSs.
+We also found that for SQS and DMNS, the Cowling approximation has a deviation of about $15-35\%$ when compared with fully relativistic formalism.
+Further, our investigation reveals that the inclusion of DM reduces the deviation for DMNS, since it makes the star more compact.
+Similarly, it is expected that DMSQSs may not introduce any further deviation from the results obtained with fully GR conditions.
+In future, we would like to do a general relativistic treatment of the $f$-mode oscillations in strange quark stars with the presence of DM to understand this point better.